Will mortgage rates go down in 2025?

 Whether now is the right time for you to get a new mortgage, either for a new property or an existing one, depends on your personal and financial circumstances.

-If you are due to remortgage soon, the average standard variable rate is still above 8% which is higher than most of the other fixed or variable deals on the market.
+If you are due to remortgage soon, the average standard variable rate is still just below 8% which is higher than most of the other fixed or variable deals on the market.
 So, waiting for rates to fall could end up costing you a lot in the short term.

 And for those looking to buy, only you can decide whether it’s the right time to move or get on the property ladder.
 But if you do see a property you like, remember that it may not still be available when or if mortgage rates do fall.